laxatzi/blogPostCode/CSS/transitions/transitions.md

 # Introduction to CSS Transitions

 Unlike print media, the internet is a dynamic medium.
 Page components are not necessarily static.
 They can bounce or rotate.
 Menus can drop down.
 Colors can change values.
-In the real world nothing happens in an instant.
+In the real world things don’t appear or vanish in an instant.
-Things don’t magically appear or vanish.
-Our brains perceive changes in the status of things by observing their movement.
+Our brains perceive changes in the status of things by observing how they gradually move.
-So changes in the web should also follow a similar pattern of gradual movement.
+Similarly changes in the web should also follow a pattern of gradual movement.
 The best way to achieve this is with CSS transitions.
 With transitions we can control animations' duration and speed.
 We can make property changes occurring smoothly and gradually over a certain period of time, making pages interactive and improving user experience.